 If you often partially recharge and discharge, the battery might not be charged to its full potential.
-Initialize the battery to solve the problem (see "Initializing the Battery Pack" in Chapter 3 for instructions).
+Initialize the battery to solve the problem.

 The battery operating time indicated by the battery meter does not match the actual operating time.